tvanhuynh/email-builder/README.md

     - `<img>` tags will open the image editor, allowing the user to edit the image, alt-text, and link to which the image leads.

-    - Container tags, like `<span>` and `<td>` will create a Medium Editor, allowing the user to edit the text directly on the page, with a toolbar of bold, italics, underline, anchor, and colors set by the user.
+    - Text tags, like `<p>` and `<h1>` will create a Medium Editor, allowing the user to edit the text directly on the page, with a toolbar of bold, italics, underline, anchor, and colors set by the user.

   - **editable-fixed** — Adding the class “editable-fixed” to an HTML element will make the element editable with fixed variables, according to the element type: